Sinhalese people: Science and education

 The Sinhalese have a long history of literacy and formal learning.
 Instruction in basic fields like writing and reading by Buddhist Monks pre-date the birth of Christ.
 This traditional system followed religious rule and was meant to foster Buddhist understanding.
 Training of officials in such skills as keeping track of revenue and other records for administrative purposes occurred under this institution.

 Technical education such as the building of reservoirs and canals was passed down from generation to generation through home training and outside craft apprenticeships.

 The arrival of the Portuguese and Dutch and the subsequent colonisation maintained religion as the centre of education though in certain communities under Catholic and Presbyterian hierarchy.
 The British in the 1800s initially followed the same course.
 Following 1870 however they began a campaign for better education facilities in the region.
 Christian missionary groups were at the forefront of this development contributing to a high literacy among Christians.

 By 1901 schools in the South and the North were well tended.
 The inner regions lagged behind however.
 Also, English education facilities presented hurdles for the general populace through fees and lack of access.

 Medicine

 Traditional Sinhalese villages in early days had at least one chief Medical personnel called Weda Mahaththaya (Doctor).
 These people practice their clinical activities by inheritance.
 Sinhalese Medicine resembles some of Ayurvedic practices in contrast for some treatments they use Buddhist Chantings (Pirith) in order to strengthen the effectiveness.

-According to the Mahavamsa, the ancient chronicle, Pandukabhaya of Sri Lanka (437 BC – 367 BC) had lying-in-homes and Ayurvedic hospitals (Sivikasotthi-Sala) built in various parts of the country.
+According to the Mahavamsa, the ancient chronicle, Pandukabhaya of Sri Lanka (437–367 BC) had lying-in-homes and Ayurvedic hospitals (Sivikasotthi-Sala) built in various parts of the country.
 This is the earliest documentary evidence we have of institutions specifically dedicated to the care of the sick anywhere in the world.
 Mihintale Hospital is the oldest in the world.